 Whatever it is, make it achievable and schedule it in.
 You'll be amazed at what a tiny achievement does for your overall sense of wellbeing.

 In addition to a focus on fitness many wellness experts emphasise the importance of fresh air and nature for our physical and emotional wellbeing.

 Walk-and-talk therapies are on the rise, and we expect that even when indoor activities reopen, people will still choose to stay outdoors wherever possible.

 Not only is the fresh air brilliant for our physical health, but numerous studies have demonstrated how spending time in nature can dramatically improve mental health conditions, including relieving some of the symptoms of anxiety and depression.

 7. Touch-free Spas

-If you've been dreaming of a luxury spa getaway but don't like the idea of being touched (whether for Covid-related fears or just because you prefer to avoid strangers touching you), then you'll be thrilled to hear that 2021 could see the rise of the touch-free spa!
+If you've been dreaming of a luxury spa getaway but don't like the idea of being touched (whether for Covid-related fears or just because you prefer to avoid strangers touching you), then you'll be thrilled to hear that there is a rise in the 'touch-free' spa and treatments!